kubedb/docs/docs/guides/mariadb/distributed/overview/index.md

 - **Scaling**: Adjust the `PlacementPolicy` to add or remove replicas across clusters.
 - **Monitoring**: Integrate KubeDB with monitoring tools like Prometheus for cluster health insights.

-For further details, refer to the [KubeDB Documentation](https://kubedb.com/docs/v2025.7.31/).